 How To Repair Damaged Skin Naturally: 5 Simple Steps

-Nature provides us with numerous ingredients that have the ability to support skin repair and help us take control of a damaged skin barrier in the comfort of our home.
-When skin is damaged, what we apply to It topically and feed our body internally plays a vital role in determining how quickly and effectively we restore and repair the skin barrier.
+Nature provides us with numerous ingredients that help to support skin repair and help us take control of a damaged skin barrier in the comfort of our home.
+When skin is damaged, what we apply to it topically and feed our body internally can play a vital role in determining how quickly and effectively we restore and repair the skin barrier.

 Aloe vera has been used throughout history to assist with skin repair.
-Typically, we think of aloe vera for skin repair associated with sun damage, burns and wounds, however it’s also great for acne-related skin damage.
+Typically, we think of aloe vera whenever we’ve spent too much time in the sun, however it’s also a great option for acne-related skin damage.
 As easy and tempting it is to purchase aloe vera gel from the store, we recommend purchasing a live aloe plant to fully benefit from the skin reparative benefits of this miraculous plant.
 Cut off a small piece of an outermost leaf, then cut the piece in half and scrape out the fresh gel from the inside.
 It’s important to note that the exterior part of the aloe should not be applied to skin.
 Learn how to extract aloe vera gel from a plant here.
 Apply to damaged skin daily in the evening, when skin goes into repair mode, before you apply your oil-based serum or moisturizer.

-Transforming damaged skin into healthy skin requires nutrients, inside and out.
+If you want to take an active role in reducing the appearance of damaged skin, you’ll want to load up on nutrients, inside and out.
 We’ve all heard about the benefits of eating antioxidant-rich foods.
-Well it just so happens that applying antioxidants to our skin has major barrier benefits, especially when it comes to repairing damaged skin.
-Skin-loving antioxidants such as vitamin C and vitamin E are highly recommended for skin repair- and well studied for their skin transformative benefits.
-Vitamin C is great for gently brightening skin, helping to minimize sun damage, age spots, uneven skin tone, and hyperpigmentation.
+Well it just so happens that applying antioxidants to our skin has major benefits.
+Skin-loving antioxidants such as vitamin C and vitamin E are highly recommended and well studied for their benefits.
+Vitamin C is great for gently brightening the appearance of skin, helping to minimize the appearance of dark spots, and uneven skin tone.
 Look for sensitive skin friendly, stable forms of Vitamin C such as tetrahexydecyl ascorbate.
 Vitamin E is great for dry skin and damage related to post-acne scars.
-We also recommend rosehip oil as it’s a natural source of rejuvenating vitamin A and bakuchiol for its skin-renewing, retinol-like results.
+We also recommend rosehip oil as it’s a natural source of skin loving pro-vitamin A and bakuchiol for its retinol-like results.

-3. Upgrade Your Daily Moisturizer To A Skin Repairing Facial Oil.
+3. Upgrade Your Daily Moisturizer To A Facial Oil

-When it comes to damaged skin, your daily moisturizer needs to be a workhorse, delivering more than just basic moisture.
-Organic botanical oils helps to restore moisture levels, creating the ideal environment for optimal skin health, while also delivering nutrients, fatty-acids and therapeutic properties that support skin repair.
-Our favorite botanical oils for skin damage include; Tamanu Oil, Sea Buckthorn, Calendula and biocompatible Jojoba.
-You can find all of these superhero oils in our best selling facial serum Bare.
+When it comes to supporting your skin, your daily moisturizer should be a workhorse, delivering more than just basic moisture.
+Organic botanical oils helps to restore moisture levels, creating the ideal environment for your skin to thrive, while also being a source for topical nutrients, fatty-acids and skin supportive properties.
+Our favorite botanical oils for skin include; Tamanu Oil, Sea Buckthorn, Calendula and biocompatible Jojoba.

 4. Keep Damaged Skin Out Of Harms Way By Avoiding Inconspicuous Dermal Irritants

 It’s important to stay out of direct sunlight when trying to repair damaged skin.
-If your skin is raw or in such a compromised state that it doesn’t allow for topical application of SPF, simply wear a hat and clothing that protects your skin from sun exposure.
-Do not apply products that contain fragrance of any kind.
+If your skin is in such a state that it doesn’t allow for topical application of SPF, we recommending wearing a hat and clothing that protects your skin from sun exposure.
+We highly recommend avoiding products that contain fragrance of any kind.
 This includes natural fragrance from essential oils.
 We also recommend using laundry detergent without fragrance as it’s a common skin irritant.
 Since your skin touches your sheets and clothes around the clock, it’s best to avoid it.
-Do not exfoliate raw, peeling, or tender skin.
-Avoid picking or peeling skin that’s in the process of healing.
+Do not exfoliate peeling or tender skin.
 Lastly, avoid synthetic foaming agents and drying facial cleansers.
-Instead opt for a gentle oil-cleanser or simply use raw honey as a face wash.
+Instead we recommend using a gentle oil-cleanser or simply use raw honey as a face wash.